nibarius/opark-backend/doc/push_notifications.markdown

 Name | Description
 ---- | -----------
-available| Notifications sent when the garage goes from full to not full.
+available| Notifications sent when the garage becomes available.

 ## available notifications ##
-Notifications sent when the garage goes from full to not full.
+Notifications sent when the garage becomes available, that is goes from being full to not being full.
 The notification is sent all users who have registered on the wait list to be notified about this.

-### Type specific parameters ###
+### type_data parameters ###

 Name | Type | Mandatory | Description
 ---- | ---- | --------- | -----------